Phone

 Our Curriculum

 We use an online live curriculum published by Cornerstones.
-English and all foundation subjects: History, Geography, Art, DT and Music are taught through our termly theme, although we will also use a music platform called Charanga to supplement this.
+English and all foundation subjects: History, Geography, Art, DT and Music are taught through our termly theme.
 Cornerstones will provide our children with a good level of challenge, giving them opportunities to solve problems, apply themselves creatively and express their knowledge and understanding across the full range of National Curriculum subjects.

 Year 1/2 will experience three Learning Projects in a year.
 Each individual project is split into sections, which see children progress through four stages of learning: Engage, Develop, Innovate and Express.
 We are confident that our curriculum will instil a curiosity and love of learning in our children.
 It will help them maintain their well-being and provide opportunities for each of them to achieve their full potential.